uwtintres/azure-translator/README.md

 The output format is exactly from the official API document and is passed to the next node for further usage.

 ![Result](https://github.com/uwtintres/azure-translator/blob/main/img/result.png?raw=true)

+#### Disclaimer
+INTRES and UWT are not responsible for the usage or utilization of these packages.
+They are meant to promote IoT research and education.
+IoT service providers may require additional verification steps to utilize the features outlined in these packages.
+We are not in any way responsible for the misuse of these packages.
+For more details on the service agreement and terms, please click [here](https://azure.microsoft.com/en-us/support/legal/).